Cocho011/MERNtasticTeamProj/README.md

 ## Description
 This project is a performant and scalable single-page application built using the MERN stack (MongoDB, Express.js, React, Node.js).
 The application fulfills a real-world need with a focus on data and user demand.
 It features a scalable MongoDB backend, a GraphQL API, and an Express.js and Node.js server with a React frontend.
 User authentication is implemented using JSON Web Tokens (JWT) to create a user-focused platform.

+This budget tracking app is designed to help you take control of your finances with ease by allowing you to set weekly financial goals and monitor your spending over time.
+With features like real-time expense tracking and a detailed expense history, you can see exactly where your money goes and adjust your budget accordingly.
+Whether you're saving for a big purchase or just trying to stay within your means, this app provides the tools you need to manage your money effectively and achieve your financial goals.

 ## Table of Contents
 - [Description](#description)
 - [Table of Contents](#table-of-contents)